lbl-srg/obc/specification/source/executiveSummary.rst

 the US — and, ideally, the world.
 The key benefits are as follows:

 * *Reduced cost to design and implement advanced controls*.
-This project will make the use of these advanced controls more cost effective for new construction and, even more importantly, for retrofit, where costs and complexity are often impediments to implementation.
+This project will make the use of these advanced controls sequences more cost effective for new construction and, even more importantly, for retrofit, where costs and complexity are often impediments to implementation.

 * *Improved energy efficiency*.
-The project team has documented the potential to reduce heating, ventilation, and air-conditioning system energy use by 30% through the use of advanced controls for secondary HVAC systems.
+The project team has documented the potential to reduce heating, ventilation, and air-conditioning system energy use by 30% through the use of advanced controls sequences for airside HVAC systems.
 The team is confident that this approach can be extended to other building systems, including primary systems, lighting systems, and active façade systems.
-The ability to reduce building energy use is a significant benefit for the state and is essential to achieving California’s 2030 goal of having all new commercial buildings, and 50% of commercial buildings being retrofitted, be net zero energy.
+The ability to reduce building energy use is a significant benefit for the state and is essential to achieving California’s 2030 goal of having all new commercial buildings, and 50% of commercial buildings being retrofitted, to be net zero energy.

-The adoption of OpenBuildingControl will result in improved design and implementation of commercial building controls.
+The adoption of OpenBuildingControl will result in improved design and implementation of commercial building controls without requiring major retraining or process changes to how controls are designed or delivered.
 The energy savings from widespread adoption of the processes and tools can be estimated as follows.
 A major barrier to achieving the state’s statutory energy goals is the failure of most commercial buildings to perform close to the technical potential